-12 Creditors: amounts falling after more than one year
+12 Creditors: amounts falling due after more than one year

-1 October 2 October
+30 September 1 October

-2021 2020
+2022 2021

 £ 000 £ 000

-Amounts owed to group undertakings 14,605
+Amounts owed to group undertakings 30,753

-Amounts owed to group undertakings were unsecured, bear interest at LIBOR plus a mark up and had no fixed date of payment.
-This loan has been disclosed within amounts due within one year in the current year.
+Amounts owed to group undertakings are unsecured, bear interest at a benchmark plus a mark up, have a fixed date of payment, and are repayable in January 2027.
+This loan was classified as Creditors: amounts falling due within one year in the prior year.

-13 Called up share capital
+13 Share capital